constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 "nodes that participate in and observe [each other] and the fragments published [between them]" [](cite:cites Aebeloe2021).
 So the division of the network is made intentionally by the users.
 When querying the SPARQL query engine, it will look at its own data sources, then the data sources of the communities it knows.
-To discover new communities, the engine inquire peers to identify unknown communities.
+To discover new communities, the engine inquires peers to identify unknown communities.
 The collaborative aspect lies in the partition of a "global" knowledge graph into intentional semantic units and in the maintenance and particularly update of the collective data sources, which is an important contribution of ColChain but is not related to the aim of my research.
 Other academic contributions have also aimed to leverage the social links between data sources to diminish the query execution time by not flooding the network when querying, such as in